filecoin-project/fvm-docs/CONTRIBUTIONS.md

 ## Basics

-In this basics section you'll learn the fundamentals of how to Filecoin Virtual Machine works, and how you can interact with it.
+In this basics section, you'll learn the fundamentals of how to Filecoin Virtual Machine works and how you can interact with it.

 ![](./dog.png)

 ...
 ```